tuvo0515/tuvo0515/README.md

 # 👋 Hello!
 This is Tu Vo

 ## 📚 About Me
-I'm a fourth-year Computer Science student, with an expected graduation in **[Your Graduation Year]**.
+I'm a fourth-year Computer Science student, with an expected graduation in **the end of 2023**.
 My passion lies in problem-solving and working with numbers.

 - **Project Management Tools**: **Notion**, **Trello**, **Jira**
 - **Experience**: Serving as a **Scrum Master**, I've gained insights into Agile methodologies.